 I'm usually done bye 5:45AM.

-~Fresh water to all animals ( 2 buckets to goats and 2 buckets to chickens).
+After the girls are up (around 6:30AM) we do:~Fresh water to all animals ( 2 buckets to goats and 2 buckets to chickens).

 ~Weekly chore, we do one each day of the week except Sunday: M-Clean out stalls and lay fresh straw, T-Clean out coops and lay fresh litter, W-Scrub waterers with bleach water, Th- Scrub nests and roosts, F-Clean out stalls again if needed, S-Clean 2nd coop.